osrf/gazebo_tutorials/oculus/tutorial.md

     [[file:files/display_setup.png|640px]]

-1. We need to tell Gazebo where we put the Oculus screen, that is, on the top-right of the main display.
+1. We need to tell Gazebo-classic where we put the Oculus screen, that is, on the top-right of the main display.
 The horizontal coordinate will be the end of the main monitor (`x` = monitor width) and the vertical coordinate will be the top of the screen (`y` = 0).